How Many Guinea Should I Get?

 Guinea fowl are social birds due to their status as prey animals.
 They often fall victim to the attacks of predators like dogs, foxes, cats, and Birds of Prey.
 Living in a flock provides them with more opportunity to sense danger as it approaches.
 Keep reading to learn more about how many guinea fowl you should have!

 Guidelines for Determining How Many Guinea Fowl to Get

 If you’re purchasing guinea fowl to provide low-cost, low-maintenance pest control for your crops and other animals, it’s best to start with a small flock.
-A small flock can consist of around five to six birds.
-Note that it’s necessary to always maintain the ratio of one male per four to five females when starting out with your guinea fowl.
+A small flock can consist of around five to ten birds.

 How Many Guinea Fowl Is My Land Suitable For?

 Guinea fowl are social birds who gravitate towards each other when it comes to pretty much anything they do.
 But, like most animals, they also need their space.
-When kept in a confined setting, each guinea fowl requires between two to three square feet of space.
-Any less and they tend to become stressed.
+When kept in a confined setting like a coop or a shelter, each guinea fowl requires between two to four square feet of space.
+If you keep them in a covered pen, I recommend 10 – 15 square feet per bird so they can browse and roam.
 Let’s discuss some of the necessary resources that you will need that will determine how many guinea fowl you should purchase.